Skip to main content

 Was Zano pre-mined, and how was it structured?

-You can track the amount of the foundation fund via our explorer or by importing its tracking seed into your wallet:
+You can verify the fund's balance yourself at any time by importing its public tracking seed into your wallet:

 aZxat4HAWriVQ3enkGcVsrZRdMseAJswG3CSEwTqZS246VsFQ53w26eZstYsu1jWE74Atz9ajLxFnBsVTafncWNH5SMv4zHFaTS:1780c4d5dd7e97cc4a75ea8baa7977d12ef948b9a6dddc2a9a37e5e22ac7180e:1599495055